This method retrieves the call limit and utilization data for an application. The data is retrieved for all RESTful APIs

 For more on call limits, see Compatible Application Check.

 |api_context||string||This optional query parameter filters the result to include only the specified API context. |

-This request requires an access token created with the client credentials grant flow, using one scope from the following list (please check your Application Keys page for a list of OAuth scopes available to your application):
+This request requires an access token created with the client credentials grant flow, using one or more scopes from the following list (please check your Application Keys page for a list of OAuth scopes available to your application):